dabit3/basic-serverless-api/README.md

 price: number

 ?
 Please choose partition key for the table: id
 ?
 Do you want to add a sort key to your table?
-Yes
+Y
 ?
 Please choose sort key for the table: name
+?
+Do you want to add global secondary indexes to your table?
+N ?
+Do you want to add a Lambda Trigger for your Table?
+N
 ```

 Next, create the API: